ericksonc/ericksonc.github.io/_posts/2019-11-02-railay-really.md

 <H2>The Bars</H2>

+{% include gfy_caption.html gfyid="understatedpotableapatosaur" caption = "Where there's a beach bar, there must be fire dancing!'" %}

 Railay's got no cars, but it does have bars, of all shapes and sizes.
 My favorite is The Black Pearl- it's kind of decked out pirate-style... but if Bob Marley was a pirate.

-{% include image_caption.html imageurl="/images/posts/barpic.jpg" caption = "The house band.
-'I don't like it.
-I love it!'" %}
+The folks that work there have a bunch of fun catchphrases, you may find yourself picking them up as well...
+"Railay!
+Really?"
+"I don't like it...
+I *love* it" "Hit that shit"

-Very chill atmosphere to enjoy your cocktail or beer (or "happy brownie" or "happy shake," which are also offered on the menu.
+Very chill atmosphere to enjoy your cocktail or beer (or "happy brownie" or "happy shake," which are also offered on the menu.)
+Also live music, whcih seems to get a bit better each time.

 {% include image_caption.html imageurl="/images/posts/hong.jpg" caption="Paradise Beach from the Hong Island Tour" %}